mobizt/Firebase-ESP32/src/README.md

 return **`boolean status of operation.`**

-    The FirebaseJsonData object hold the returned data which can be read from the following properties.
+    The FirebaseJsonData object holds the returned data which can be read from the following properties.

     jsonData.stringValue - contains the returned string.